watsom27/feedme-tech-test/README.md

 ## Technology Choices

-I have used ts-node and TypeScript for development.
-Jest has been used for unit testing.
+I have used ts-node and TypeScript for development on `reader` and `consumer`, `feedme-viewer` uses Typescript and NextJS.

+Where unit testing has been done, Jest has been used.

 RabbitMQ has been used for message queueing.
+This was selected as I have more experience with RabbitMQ than Kafka.

+MongoDB was used as the NoSQL database, as suggested by the `docker-compose.yml` file.

 ### Dockerfiles